-Professor Ilma didn’t make a fuss when Sebastien slipped back into the room halfway through her lecture, despite the distraction this seemed to cause the gossip-hungry other students.
+Professor Ilma didn’t make a fuss when Sebastien slipped back into the room halfway through her lecture, despite the distraction she caused to the gossip-hungry students.

-After the period was over, Sebastien hurried through the halls to Pecanty’s Sympathetic Science classroom, not because she was eager for his class in particular, but because she wanted to speak with both Damien and Ana, who shared the class with her.
+After the period was over, Sebastien hurried through the halls to Pecanty’s Sympathetic Science classroom, not because she was eager for his class, but because she wanted to speak with both Damien and Ana.

 Sebastien had apparently hurried too quickly, because neither was there when she arrived.

-She could see some of the other students working up the gumption to approach her as soon as she entered the room.
+Some of the other students began working up the gumption to approach her as soon as she entered the room.
 She was unguarded, like a baby lamb separated from the flock.

-Sebastien took the seat beside the small girl, placing the plate of cookies pillaged from Kiernan on her desk.
+Sebastien placed the plate of cookies pillaged from Kiernan on her desk.

-Ascott nodded without even looking, eyes trained on a thick book about witchcraft, but took one of the cookies and started nibbling.
+Ascott kept her eyes trained on a thick book about witchcraft, but took one of the cookies and started nibbling.

 Brinn Setterlund came up on Sebastien’s other side, leaning against the desk and crossing his arms.
 He sent a weak glare out at nothing in particular, which Sebastien found supremely unthreatening, but was apparently enough to keep the other students from approaching.

 ‘They’re protecting me,’ she realized with an uncomfortable moment of inner warmth.

 Rhett Moncrieffe took a seat behind her with a cool nod.
 “Welcome back.”